JanHerca/urantiapedia/output/wikijs/article/Lawrence_J_Bowman/Avi_Dogim_Emilio_Coppola_and_Steve_Dreier.md

 Emilio missed his calling as an actor.

-IN 1964, **AVI DOGIM** was at dockside in New York with his friend, Mark Sztejnberg, awaiting the arrival of Mark’s Russian- born cousin, Lila, who was coming from Poland, where she had lived for five years.
+IN 1964, **Avi Dogim** was at dockside in New York with his friend, Mark Sztejnberg, awaiting the arrival of Mark’s Russian- born cousin, Lila, who was coming from Poland, where she had lived for five years.
 When Avi caught sight of her coming down the gangplank, he commented, “Mark, you never told me you have such a pretty cousin!”
 It was love at first sight.

 Avi was born in 1946 in what was then Palestine, before the state of Israel was created.
 He was 14 when he came to the US.
 After he and Lila were married and began raising two daughters, he had an extensive career in vocational services for Jewish immigrants, while Lila became a doctor specializing in general medicine, geriatrics, and administration.
 A _New York Times_ article in June 1990 quoted Avi as saying that it was fairly easy to find clerical jobs for refugees, “but it’s tough to place engineers, computer programmers, scientists, and teachers.”